jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

+yourself, dont neglect addressing malware infections, stolen credentials or unpatched systems as it may lead you to break out in Ransomware.59
+Ransomwho?
-yourself, dont neglect addressing malware infections, stolen credentials or unpatched systems as it may lead you to break out in Ransomware.59Ransomwho?Much like Sisyphus with his never\- ending task, it seems that the hardworking people in IT must continue to contend with the evolving threat of
+Much like Sisyphus with his never\- ending task, it seems that the hardworking people in IT must continue to contend with the evolving threat of